dacaher/pixijs-ts-boilerplate/README.md

 ```
 npm run build && npm run serve
 ```
-You should see a rotating explorer and a square in the middle of the screen.
+You should see a sample app with a fps-meter and a div containing some display info.

+- See src/sample-app for a showcase.
-- Remove src/test-app.ts and assets/gfx/explorer.png
+- Edit src/html/index.html, src/scripts/index.ts and src/styles/style.css as desired.
-- Edit src/index.html, src/index.ts and assets/css/styles.css as desired.
-Index.ts is the entry point to bundle the application
+Index.ts is the entry point for bundling the application.
-- Instantiate App with optional parameters (including alignment and resize strategy) and a parent container if required
+- Instantiate App with parameters width, height align, resize and a canvas view container if required.
 - Optionally add/remove custom linter rules from tslint.json
+- Finally remove src/sample-app and assets/gfx/* when not needed.

 Note that pixi.js is kept as a external dependency and it is not bundled within the application.
+Not really sure if I should bundle it as well.

 ## NPM scripts

-- clean - [removes](https://github.com/isaacs/rimraf) dev and dist dir
+- clean - [removes](https://github.com/isaacs/rimraf) dev, dist and doc dirs
 - build - compiles and copy all the assets to dev dir
 - build:release - compiles and [uglifies](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) to dist dir
 - serve - serves (0.0.0.0:9000) dev dir with Hot Module Replacement enabled through [webpack-dev-server](https://github.com/webpack/webpack-dev-server)
 - serve:dash - same as serve with a fancy interface thanks to [webpack-dashboard](https://github.com/FormidableLabs/webpack-dashboard)
 - serve:release - serves (0.0.0.0:9999) dist dir through [http-server](https://github.com/indexzero/http-server) to test production bundle
-- test: does nothing yet
+- test: does nothing right now
+- doc: generate app doc with [typedoc](http://typedoc.org/)

 ## TODO List

-- [ ] Add some ts testing lib/framework
+- [ ] Add some ts testing framework.
 - [ ] Replace npm with yarn?
-- [ ] Bundle (s)css styles within the app?
+- [x] Bundle (s)css styles within the app.
-- [ ] Avoid using 2 http servers to serve dev & dist
+- [ ] Remove webpack-dashboard plugin to cut some dependencies.
+(Not really used anyways)
+- [ ] Display some device info (cpu, ram, etc.) through the Media Info Viewer if possible.

 ## Contributing